andyliu0248/WebProgramming/notes/class_outlines.md

 * This week: asynchronous, limitations of JavaScript
 * First things first: JSON --Data exchange format (think text file).
 JSON is string, NOT JavaScript objects.
 * Why JSON?

 * So far, you have only worked with synchronous communications.
 Problem: slow, linear, "locking", not smooth
 * The bigger idea: asynchronous communications.
-Where it is used: events
+Where it is used: events, online education
 * (Recall) example: Twitter timeline.
 Take a look at number of requests made _after page is loaded_
 * Another real example: email in the past vs Gmail
 * Are async and events the same?
 No. Are they related?
 Yes --almost all event handling functions are asynchronous.